What is change data capture (CDC)?

 - Space available in the source database, since CDC artifacts (for example, CT tables, cdc_jobs etc.) are stored in the same database

 To provide more specific performance optimization guidance to customers, more details are needed on each customer's workload.
-However, below is some more general guidance, based on performance tests ran on TPCC workload:
+However, here's some more general guidance based on performance tests conducted on the TPCC workload: